 Maria Montessori defied convention from the very beginning.
 She was born in Italy in 1870 during a time when women’s roles were restricted.
 Despite the discouragement of her father, she dreamed of becoming a doctor.

 Initially denied acceptance to medical school, she was eventually allowed to enroll; obtaining admission, however, was only the first of the challenges she would face.
 She endured hostility and harassment from some of her classmates and professors.
 Additionally, because it was considered untoward for women and men to be in the presence of a naked body together, in order to do the requisite cadaver dissections, she was required to work alone and at night.
-Despite this adversity, she graduated from medical school in 1896 and became Italy’s first female physician.
+Despite this adversity, she graduated from medical school in 1896 and became one of Italy’s first female physicians.

 Her early practice involved working with children with disabilities, and it was this work that ultimately drew her to education.
 She was a keen observer and data collector.
 She deduced that children are innately drawn to learning and discovery.
 From this, she began developing manipulatives to support student learning.
 Anyone who has had the privilege of witnessing division of fractions using the skittles, or multiplication of polynomials using the binomial or trinomial cube (a material that is first introduced to three year olds) understands the magic that transpires when the “what we do” of mathematic algorithms becomes supported by the “why we do it” that comes with concrete comprehension.
 I have seen many adults become wide-eyed when the “flip the second fraction and multiply” rule for fraction division becomes clear once demonstrated using Montessori materials, or the complex algebraic concepts built into the binomial cube and trinomial cube is revealed.
 One of the most quintessential Montessori materials is the moveable alphabet, which allows very young children to successfully tackle the complex tasks of reading and writing, and to find pride and joy in doing so.